TylerFisher/nicar14/script.md

 ## Slide 6

-Instead of focusing on building new software, as fellows typically did at the Knight Lab, we started focusing on building a new community.
+Instead of focusing on building new software, as fellows typically do at the Knight Lab, we started focusing on building a new community.
 We came up with three major initiatives.

 ## Slide 7